I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 )

-Simply passing AgentCoreMemorySessionManager to Strands' session_manager automates saving and restoring conversations.
-Conversations are isolated per user and per session, so it's safe for multi-user environments.
+Simply passing AgentCoreMemorySessionManager to Strands' session_manager automates conversation saving and restoration.
+Since conversations are separated per user and per session, it's safe to use in multi-user environments.

 Managing History List

 Conversation content is saved in AgentCore Memory, and when restoring history, the ListEvents API is called via API Gateway + Cognito User Pool Authorizer + Lambda.
 The configuration uses the JWT sub claim as the actor_id.
-This ensures that only the logged-in user's own history is displayed.
+This ensures that only the history of the currently logged-in user is displayed.

-Additionally, session titles and last updated times displayed in the sidebar are saved as metadata in DynamoDB.
-After a message is sent, the title and last message are updated, and the sidebar references this metadata.
+Also, session titles and last updated timestamps displayed in the sidebar are saved as metadata in DynamoDB.
+After sending a message, the title and last message are updated, and the sidebar references this metadata.

 AWS official documentation can be searched as an MCP tool through AgentCore Gateway.
-It becomes available when deployed with ENABLE_GATEWAY=true.
+It becomes enabled when deploying with ENABLE_GATEWAY=true.

 const gateway = new agentcore.Gateway(ragStack, "KnowledgeGateway", {